 The meteorological data used in this study is obtained from assimilation and short term forecast fields of the Numerical Weather Prediction (NWP) system known as the Global Forecast System (GFS).
-Data from the meteorological recording stations at Lake Vrynwy, Shobdon, Shawbury and Trawscoed has also been used.
+There are no nearby traditional observation meteorological datasets that could be considered representative of the area around Cwnafan, or that could be considered as suitable for use as driving data for modelling terrain flow; however, data from the observational meteorological station at Sennybridge have been considered, primarily to demonstrate that the use of GFS data provides similar results to traditional observational meteorological data.

-The GFS is a spectral model and data are archived at a horizontal resolution of 0.25 degrees, which is approximately 25 km over the UK (formerly 0.5 degrees, or approximately 50 km).
+The GFS is a spectral model: the physics/dynamics model has an equivalent resolution of approximately 13 km; terrain is understood to be resolved at a resolution of approximately 2 km (with sub-13 km terrain effects parameterised) and data are archived at a resolution of 0.25 degrees (site specific data may be extrapolated from nearby archive grid points or a most representative grid point chosen).
 The GFS resolution adequately captures major topographical features and the broad-scale characteristics of the weather over the UK.
 Smaller scale topological features may be included in the dispersion modelling by using the flow field module of ADMS (FLOWSTAR).
 The use of NWP data has advantages over traditional meteorological records because: